 The Woodland Hall

-The Woodland Hall was designed and built in the summer of 2010 by Ben Law of Woodland House fame and funded by the kind generosity of the Mamie Mollan Trust.
-All of the wood, and most of the materials, were sourced from within a mile of The Sustainability Centre.
+The Woodland Hall was designed and built in the summer of 2010 by Ben Law of Woodland House fame and his team (The Roundwood Timber Framing Company).
+Along with 5 volunteer trainees and local volunteers.

 The Woodland Hall is partially earth-sheltered with cordwood walls to the north within which is a rumsford clay fireplace.
 The remainder is be open-sided, with canvas roll-down panels, which can be lowered to make the space cosy or raised to enjoy the beautiful woodland setting.
 The hall is furnished with folding tables and chairs, and circular benches made by final year coppice apprentice Peter Murray.